Belgian Congo

-During the 1940s and 1950s, the Belgian Congo experienced extensive urbanisation and the colonial administration began various development programs aimed at making the territory into a "model colony".
+During the 1940s and 1950s, the Belgian Congo experienced extensive urbanisation and the colonial administration began various development programmes aimed at making the territory into a "model colony".
 One result saw the development of a new middle-class of Europeanised African "évolués" in the cities.
 By the 1950s, the Congo had a wage labour force twice as large as that in any other African colony.

-In 1960, as the result of a widespread and increasingly radical pro-independence movement, the Belgian Congo achieved independence, becoming the Republic of the Congo under Prime Minister Patrice Lumumba and President Joseph Kasa-Vubu.
-Poor relations between political factions within the Congo, the continued involvement of Belgium in Congolese affairs, and the intervention by major parties (mainly the United States and the Soviet Union) during the Cold War led to a five-year-long period of war and political instability, known as the Congo Crisis, from 1960 to 1965.
-This ended with the seizure of power by Joseph-Désiré Mobutu in November 1964.
+In 1960, as the result of a widespread and increasingly radical pro-independence movement, the Belgian Congo achieved independence, becoming the First Congolese Republic under Prime Minister Patrice Lumumba and President Joseph Kasa-Vubu.
+Poor relations between political factions within the Congo, the continued involvement of Belgium in Congolese affairs, and the intervention by major parties (mainly the United States and the Soviet Union between the two world superpowers) during the Cold War led to a five-year-long period of war and political instability, known as the Congo Crisis, from 1960 to 1965.
+This ended with the seizure of power by Joseph-Désiré Mobutu (later as "Mobutu Sese Seko" or simply "Mobutu") in November 1965.
+Mobutu established an authoritarian regime, later renaming the country, the Republic of Zaire in 1971.
+He ruled as a dictator for 32 years, establishing a highly centralised state with only one legal political party as the MPR until he was overthrown in May 1997 by the rebel leader Laurent-Désiré Kabila during the First Congo War, following the 1994 Rwandan genocide and the conflict at the border.